nolar/kmock/README.md

 * Packaged with setuptools — old but gold.
 * Mostly hand-made by organic humans: no code formatters, not much AI.
 * Thoughtless AI code & tests for some auxiliary low-level algorithms.
-* Contributions are not welcome (but you can try).

 ## Explanation by examples